azoff/bpm/README.md

 - Add an uninstall method (this might not be worth it...)
 - Add documentation for utils and flags
 - Add tests for auxiliary and prototyping functions
-- Create minified versions of the client and repo
-- Deploy the minified versions
-- Add a simple make file to minify the repo and client
 - Make a better looking home page
 - Get some press on this bad boy